-Here’s our nine tips and bedtime rituals to help you get longer and better quality sleep this January!
+Here’s our nine tips and bedtime rituals on how to get the best night sleep this January!

 January has been tough.
 With short days, freezing temperatures and lockdown restrictions, getting through the past few weeks has felt like an uphill battle for many of us.
 While we have love, hope and home comforts to push us through the next couple months - our inner strength has been greatly tested.